dranur/REAGroup/README.md

 ### Some of the known issues that need to be address in future versions

 - Jenkin pipeline build can run once successful.
 Any attempts to run a second or subsequent times  will fail if docker image is not removed beforehand.
-- The simple sinatra app in the container do not start up automatically after the container or host reboots.
+- The simple sinatra app in the container may not start up automatically after the container or host reboots.